What's happened

 How we got here

-The U.S. men's hockey team won gold at the Milan Cortina Olympics, defeating Canada 2-1 in overtime, their first gold since 1980.
-Following their victory, they received a White House invitation from President Trump, who met with the team in the Oval Office.
-The women's team, also gold medalists, declined the invitation due to scheduling conflicts.
+The U.S. men's hockey team won gold at the Milan Olympics, defeating Canada 2-1 in overtime, their first gold since 1980.
+Following their victory, they received a White House invitation from President Trump, who appeared in a photo with the team and joked about keeping the medal.
+The women's team, also gold medalists, declined the invitation citing scheduling conflicts.
+The team traveled back to Miami and then to Washington, D.C., for the White House visit and upcoming political events.

 Go deeper